alessandroleonardi/Soil_Moisture_Detection/README.md

 - Thanks to the developers of the libraries used in this project.
 - Special thanks to the ESP32 community for their continued support.

----

-Feel free to modify and expand this README to suit your project's needs.
-Enjoy building your automated garden irrigation system!